utlib/iiif-to-go-api/README.md

 ## Usage

 To begin, simply run `start.bat` for Windows, `start.command` for Mac OS X, or `start.sh` for Ubuntu.
 The box should start up within a minute.
 When it is done starting up, a browser window should appear navigated to `http://localhost:8000` displaying the API's main interface.
-The default login credentials are `superuser / goiiifapi`.
+The default login credentials are `admin / adminPassword` for the administrator, and `staff / staffPassword` for the standard user.

 To add images to the build-in Loris server, simply drag image files into the `loris` shared directory.
 The IIIF Image URL prefix for images added this way is: `http://localhost:8111/loris/synced/<name of image plus extension>`